mroz-michael/Bath_Time/README.md

 + Open the link here to download our game: https://globalgamejam.org/games/2025/bath-time-5

-+ Unpack the .zip file and run "Bath Time.exe" to play!
-Alt+f4 to close the game, or alt+tab to switch windows and close it.
++ Unpack the .zip file and run "Bath Time.exe" to play! `Alt + F4` to close the game, or `Alt + Tab` to switch windows and close it.

 [+]: How to play